hashicorp/consul/website/source/docs/agent/rpc.html.markdown

 }
 ```

-The `Command` in the quest is used to specify what command the server should
+The `Command` in the request is used to specify what command the server should
 run, and the `Seq` is used to track the request.
 Responses are
 tagged with the same `Seq` as the request.
 This allows for some
 concurrency on the server side as requests are not purely FIFO.